Ron Stewart (Canadian politician): Early life and education

 Stewart was born in North Sydney, Nova Scotia, to father Donald and mother Edith, and raised in Sydney Mines.
-Stewart graduated with his BA and BSc from Acadia University, and from Dalhousie University in 1970 with his medical degree.
+He graduated with his BA and BSc from Acadia University, and from Dalhousie University in 1970 with his medical degree.
 During his time as an intern at the VG Hospital he was heavily influenced by his professor and head of Emergency Medicine Dr. Bob Scharf.
 Upon graduation, he began his medical career by taking up a rural practice in Neil's Harbour, Nova Scotia.

 Medical career

 In 1972, after two years in Cape Breton, Stewart entered the residency program in Emergency Medicine at the University of Southern California.
 He was the first medical director in the Los Angeles paramedic program.
 In Los Angeles, Stewart treated patients like Charles Manson.
 While working in Los Angeles he was also hired as a consultant for the television shows Emergency! and Marcus Welby, M.D..

 In 1978, he left California for Pennsylvania, where he served as the founding head of the emergency medicine department at the University of Pittsburgh.
 He was appointed medical director for the Department of Public Safety of Pittsburgh, where he was known as "Doctor Emergency".

 In 1988, Stewart returned to Canada, first to the University of Toronto and then to Dalhousie University in Halifax, Nova Scotia, to teach and establish a pain and trauma research lab.

 Stewart served as the chairman for study of health reform in United States, which advised Bill Clinton, that looked at one phase of ambulatory care and the training standards with regards to emergency care.
+In 2008, the American College of Emergency Physicians named Stewart a "Hero Emergency Medicine."
+Stewart is considered "a remarkable pioneer in the field of Emergency Medicine and EMS," for which he credited his "island-bound" upbringing and sense of community.